logaretm/vee-validate/docs/advanced/cross-field-validation.md

 </ValidationProvider>
 ```

-This doesn't work because vee-validate does not know you are trying to reference another field's value, so the param value is fixed to always be "confirm".
+You will notice that it doesn't work.
+This is because vee-validate does not know you are trying to reference another field's value, so the param value is fixed to always be "confirm".

-We need to add `@` at the beginning of a param to signal to vee-validate that it should substitute the param with the target field value.
-Now instead of getting a static "confirm" string, you will get the field's value instead.
+To reference another field's value, add a `@` at the beginning of a param to signal to vee-validate that it should substitute the param with the target field value.
+So instead of getting a static "confirm" string, you will get the field's value instead.

 ```vue{2}
 <ValidationObserver>